Hartman Personality Profile: Classifying the motive types

-Limitations

-They develop friendships with ease but can be very self-centered, keeping them from forming meaningful relationships.
-Often they have lots of friends, but only on a superficial level.
-Yellows may have difficulty getting down to business.

 Criticism

-The Hartman Institute and its many subsidiaries offer "coaches" to businesses seeking to improve interpersonal relations, for career counseling, or to collect data for use in hiring practices.
+The Hartman Institute and its many subsidiaries offer "coaches" to businesses seeking to improve interpersonal relations, for career counselling, or to collect data for use in hiring practices.
 The test informally passes most psychometric measures of reliability and face validity, but this may be attributed to the open predictability of the test.
 The criteria are likely self-fulfilling to an extent.
 Although internal and small sample corporate-sponsored data have been reported, no peer-reviewed studies of the psychometric value of the test exist.